avysogorets/preferans-solver/README.md

 The complete set of rules of Preferans is sophisticated and has a great deal of nuances; you can read more [here](https://en.wikipedia.org/wiki/Preferans).

-## The task
+## This program

 This program computes the outcome of any given deal (the number of tricks taken by each player) assuming that *complete information* is available to all players (i.e., all cards open) and that they use it to *play optimally*.
-The optimal play is defined recursively: (1) it is optimal for a player with one card left to play it, and (2) it is optimal to play the card that leads to the most desirable outcome (according to the objective of the contract) assuming *optimal play* from the opponents.
-The projected objective of a player is hence a guaranteed lower bound for their final objectibve provided optimal play *regardless* of moves made by their opponents.
+The optimal play is defined recursively: (1) it is optimal for a player with one card left to play it, and (2) it is optimal to play the card that leads to the most desirable outcome (i.e., most desirable final projected objective of the *playing hand* with respect to the contract type) assuming *optimal play* from the opponents (clearly, if one's opponents play non-optimally, the projected final objective of the playing hand can only improve from his/her perspective).
+For example, whisting hands wish to minimize (maximize) the final number of tricks taken by the playing hand under play (misere) regardless of the distribution of other tricks between their hands.

 ## Implementation

-The algorithm uses Depth-First-Search with memoization to efficiently process the graph of all game evolution possibilities (game states or *subgames*).
+The backend algorithm uses depth-first-search with memoization to efficiently process the graph of all game evolution possibilities (game states or *subgames*).
 Clearly, the number of nodes in this graph differs from deal to deal, however, on average, it is in order of tens of millions.
-This can be reduced by roughly a factor of 10 by saving recursive calls on consecutive cards; e.g., it is unnecessary to consider both A&diams; and K&diams;&mdash;the outcomes will be identical.
+This is reduced by roughly a factor of 10 by saving recursive calls on consecutive cards; e.g., it is unnecessary to consider both A&diams; and K&diams;&mdash; for a single move---the outcomes will be identical.
 In general, the algorithm takes anywhere from a few seconds to a few minutes to finish.
+The GUI is written using ```tkinter```.

 ## Example: Kovalevskaya's misere